OAGi/Score/docs/user_guide/index.rst

 To get the full reuse report:

-1. On the top menu of the page, click “BIE”.
+1. On the top menu of the page, click "BIE".

-2. Choose “Reuse Report” from the drop-down list.
+2. Choose "Reuse Report" from the drop-down list.

 Each entry of the returned page contains a reusing BIE and its corresponding reused BIE.
 In particular, the top-level BIE (the reusing